WCP Foundation Grants

 - Municipalities and municipal agencies are not eligible for grants.

 - While the Parks Foundation encourages spay/neuter and efforts to improve animal health, the Foundation has not need funded to generally support these types of programs, nor does it focus on wildlife or endangered species.

 Find more grants like this

-Find more grants like the WCP Foundation: Grants in Animal Welfare and Protection by joining Instrumentl.
+Find more grants like the WCP Foundation Grants by joining Instrumentl.